edenb-dev/Game-Map-Maker/README.md

 * Block Picker Mode - Enable's selection of a block to draw with, from the grid.<br>
 * Hand Mode - Enable's movement of the grid.<br>
 <br>
-* Secret Options - Enable's the user to see the current mode selected.
+* Secret Options - Enable's the user to see the current modes selected.

 ### How to use